andrew/ultimate-awesome/README.md

 - [awesome-azure-openai-copilot](https://github.com/kimtth/awesome-azure-openai-copilot) - 🔷A curated list of awesome Azure OpenAI🌀and Copilot✈️.
 - [awesome-face-related-list](https://github.com/kingsj0405/awesome-face-related-list) - A list of things I've used myself and found to be robust and useful.
 - [awesome-conferences](https://github.com/kongr45gpen/awesome-conferences) - An awesome list of open-source software useful for organising conferences, symposia, workshops and all kinds of events.
-- [cysec-free-tutorials](https://github.com/labex-labs/cysec-free-tutorials) - Practice Cyber Security Free Tutorials | This repo collects 76 of free tutorials for Cyber Security.
-Cyber Security is crucial in our increasingly connected world.
-This Skill Tree presents a comprehensive learning path for aspiring security professionals.
-Starting from the basics, it guides you t.
 - [ml-free-tutorials](https://github.com/labex-labs/ml-free-tutorials) - Free Machine Learning tutorials for beginners with 1001 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.
 - [practice-algorithm-programming-courses](https://github.com/labex-labs/practice-algorithm-programming-courses) - Algorithm Programming Courses | This repo collects 1 of programming courses for Algorithm.
 Algorithms are the foundation of computer science and programming.
 This Skill Tree provides a comprehensive learning path for mastering algorithmic problem-solving.
 Perfect for beginners and experienced pro.
 - [awesome-visual-tokenizers](https://github.com/lavinal712/awesome-visual-tokenizers) - 📖 This is a repository for organizing papers, codes and other resources related to visual tokenizers.